Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 </pba-cols>

 Notes:

 And contrary to the common belief such a transaction can be totally free.

 =fragment=

 But make sure it cannot be spammed!
 And it's super important, because if it is free it can be trivial.
 In our oracle system we can make sure there is only ONE vote per stake.
-This way we remain safe and can make the transaction free to further incentivise participation.
+This way we remain safe and can make the transaction free to further incentivize participation.

 ---v